Ellerbach/LegoInfrared/README.md

 ```

 And as shown in the example, you can then call any of the public function.
 You still need to understand what each function is doing.

+Note that if you don't want to use an enable pin, you can set the chip select pin to -1.
+This will not use any chip select.